PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/040-advanced/010-secondary-keys.md

 - **Compliance operations** with dedicated keys for compliance-related activities
 - **Asset management** with specific keys for asset servicing and administration
 - **Portfolio management** with different keys for different portfolio strategies
-- **Staking management** by using one secondary key as a stash key (holding funds) and another as a controller key (managing staking operations)
+- **Staking management** by using a secondary key as a stash key, which directly manages its own staking operations for new bonds — see [Staking](/polyx/staking)
 - **POLYX segregation** for financial controls and improved security by keeping balances separated

 ## Technical Overview